MicrosoftDocs/powerbi-docs/powerbi-docs/service-datasets-across-workspaces.md

 - Building a report on top of a dataset in a different workspace requires the new workspace experience at both ends: the report needs to be in the new workspace experience and the dataset needs to be in the new workspace experience.
 - In a classic workspace, the dataset discovery experience only shows the datasets in that workspace.
-- You can't add reports to apps if they're based on datasets in a different workspace.
+- You can create reports in app workspacess that are based on datasets in a different workspace.
+However, you can't create an app for a workspace that contains those datasets.
 - Free users in Desktop only see datasets from My Workspace and from Premium-based workspaces.
 - If a dataset is being used by a report outside of the dataset workspace, you can't delete that dataset.
 Instead, you see an error message.